The 2019 deadline for renewing Tax Credits is fast approaching. Follow this step-by step guide to make sure you carry on receiving these benefits.

 What information do I need?

-- Childcare payments you are currently making
+- Details of childcare payments you're currently making

 What if I don't renew?